eslint/eslint/docs/src/rules/generator-star-spacing.md

 ## When Not To Use It

 If your project will not be using generators or you are not concerned with spacing consistency, you do not need this rule.

+## Version

+This rule was introduced in ESLint 0.17.0.